How to avoid leaving your shopping deals at the US border

 So, here’s the deal on BCAA Travel Insurance

 Emergency Medical Insurance coverage starts as low as $20 for a single trip, but if you plan on crossing the border more than once in the next year (even for quick trips), BCAA’s Annual Multi-trip Travel Insurance Plan is a more economical option.
-Remember, BCAA Members save 10%, Kids are Covered Free, and everyone can use the 24/7 claims service, including access to 24/7 Virtual Care.
+Remember, BCAA Members save 10%, kids are covered free and everyone can use the 24/7 claims service, including access to 24/7 Virtual Care.
 Plus, it’s easy to buy online – even while you wait at the border.
-Just be sure you have Travel Insurance before you leave BC.
+Just be sure you have travel insurance before you leave BC.
 You can buy BCAA Travel Insurance online now at bcaa.com/travel, it’s fast and easy!